mobxjs/mobx-react-devtools/README.md

 2. The time spend in the `render()` method of a component
 3. The time spend from the start of the `render()` method until the changes are flushed to the DOM

 For each component the color indicates roughly how long the coloring took.
-Rendering times are cummalitive; they include time spend in the children
+Rendering times are cumulative; they include time spend in the children
 * Green: less then 25 ms
 * Orange: less then 100 ms
 * Red: rendering for this component took more than 100ms